 Evo-Devo and Articulation Morphology

 According to evo-devo, the evolution of plants is the evolution of plant development (Minelli 2018, Rutishauser 2020).
 Morpho evo-devo emphasizes the morphological aspects of evo-devo (Wanninger 2015, Petrone-Mendoza et al. 2023).
-Articulation morphology investigates morphological changes in ramification and articulation.
-The evolution of land plants involved a change from dichotomous to lateral ramification and eventually also to axillary branching.
-Laterally formed articles, in many instances, gave rise to additional articles, for example, in compound leaves.
-Whereas in mainstream morphology simple and compound leaves are homologous, in articulation morphology they are not because simple leaves are due to one ramification and compound leaves to another set or sets of ramifications.
+Within this framework, articulation morphology investigates morphological changes in ramification and articulation.
+The evolution of land plants involved a shift from dichotomous to lateral ramification and eventually also to axillary branching.
+In many cases, laterally formed articlesgave rise to additional articles - for example, in compound leaves.
+Whereas in mainstream morphology simple and compound leaves are considered homologous, in articulation morphology they are not because simple leaves are due to one ramification and compound leaves to another set or sets of ramifications.
 What counts are ramifications and the resulting articulation.
-The challenge in evo-devo is to explain the change in ramification and articulation.
+Hence, the challenge in evo-devo is to explain the change in ramification and articulation.
 Instead of asking how organs such as stamens and carpels changed, the more fundamental question is now how and why ramification and articulation changed, how and why one system of articles became transformed into another one.

-It is interesting that without reference to the theory of anaphytes, which has been largely forgotten, some researchers have already moved toward it in its modern version that I call Articulation Morphology.
-From the perspective of developmental genetics that plays a major role in evo-devo, Mathews and Kramer (2012) concluded “that the carpel is a complex organ consisting of a foliaceous appendage and the placenta,” hence two articles: the foliaceous appendage and the placenta.
+Interestingly, even without reference to the theory of anaphytes, which has been largely forgotten, some researchers have already moved toward it in its modern version that I call Articulation Morphology.
+Thus, from the perspective of developmental genetics that plays a major role in evo-devo, Mathews and Kramer (2012) concluded “that the carpel is a complex organ consisting of a foliaceous appendage and the placenta,” hence two articles: the foliaceous appendage and the placenta.
 On morphological grounds, Sattler (2024) came to the same conclusion.
-The complexity results from ramification and articulation.
+The complexity arises through ramification and articulation.

-Articulation morphology offers a framework for the investigation of developmental genetics in evo-devo.
-Focusing on the analysis of articles, can reveal aspects that have been missed in evo-devo based on organ-centred morphology and thus may open up new avenues for evo-devo research.
+Thus, articulation morphology offers a framework for the investigation of developmental genetics in evo-devo.
+By focusing on articles rather than organs, it can reveal aspects that have been missed in organ-based evo-devo and thus may open new avenues for evo-devo research.

 Conclusions

-If one wants to make comparisons between articles it may be through fuzzy set theory, according to which differences range from 0% toward 100%, which means more or less different in ordinary language.
-One might interpret the difference, translated into similarity, as the homology of articles, ranging from total to partial homology, with total homology being 0% difference (sameness).
+If one wants to make comparisons between articles, one may apply fuzzy set theory, according to which differences range from 0% toward 100%, which means “more or less different” in ordinary language.
+One might interpret the difference, which corresponds to degrees of similarity, as the homology of articles, ranging from total to partial homology, with total homology being 0% difference (sameness).
 However, in articulation morphology, the central and most basic concept is no longer morphological homology but transformation: the transformation of ramification and articulation.
 This changes the most basic questions we ask.
-Instead of asking questions about morphological homology, we ask how ramification and articulation have changed during development and evolution.
-This changes fundamentally our way of thinking about morphology and consequently morphological investigation.
-Articulation morphology investigates transformation directly without the interference of morphological homology, whereas mainstream morphology uses morphological homology as its most basic and central concept and infers the transformation of development during evolution within the framework of morphological homology.
+Instead of asking questions about morphological homology, we ask how ramification and articulation have changed during development and evolution – a shift in focus that changes fundamentally our way of thinking about morphology and consequently morphological investigation.
+Thus, articulation morphology investigates transformation directly without the interference of morphological homology, whereas mainstream morphology uses morphological homology as its most basic and central concept and infers the transformation of development during evolution within the framework of morphological homology with all of its ensuing unresolved problems and controversies.

-Briefly, the significance of articulation morphology is two-fold: first, to move beyond the pseudo-problems of classical morphology; and second, to offer a unified, process-oriented approach: unified because it includes all exceptions (misfits) so that they cease to be exceptions, and process-oriented because it is based on the fundamental processes of open growth, ramification and articulation: the formation of articles, whose existence has been largely overlooked.
-This essay seeks to reintroduce them and underscore their fundamental significance for plant morphology and plant evo-devo.
+Briefly, the significance of articulation morphology is at least two-fold: first, it moves beyond the rigidity of the categories of classical mainstream morphology that may create pseudo-problems; and second, it offers a unified, process-oriented approach: unified because it includes all exceptions (misfits) so that they cease to be exceptions, and process-oriented because it is based on the fundamental process of open growth that implies ramification and articulation: the formation of articles, whose existence has been largely overlooked because of the organ-centered approach of mainstream morphology.
+This essay seeks to reintroduce articles - that could also be referred to as segments, structural units or simply structures defined by ramification - and to highlight their fundamental significance for plant morphology and plant evo-devo.

 References